patrickbucher/docs/weinberg/how-software-is-built.md

 It's hardly possible to alter the capacity of our brains (hiring smarter people only works to some extent), but it's possible to alter how much of our capacity is used, and for what purpose.
-Software engineering attempts to simplify the solutions to larger problems—reising the success rate in response to higher ambition.
+Software engineering attempts to simplify the solutions to larger problems—raising the success rate in response to higher ambition.

 A software project an be seen as a game against nature.
 The interventions of a